Rbfinch/forest/README.md

 See [HELP](https://github.com/Rbfinch/forest/blob/main/HELP.md)

-Use the `--link` option to include VSCode-compatable file paths in the output, which can be used to open files directly in the editor from terminals which support it.
+Use the `--link` option to include VSCode-compatable file paths in the output, which can be used to navigate directly to the associated code from terminals which support it.

 ## Example output